shishol/Windows-Server-2022-Active-Directory-Lab/active-directory/organizatinoal-units.md

 <img width="609" height="427" alt="Screenshot 2026-07-16 071925" src="https://github.com/user-attachments/assets/91cda058-050a-40e5-9c02-e95a39c49393" />

 ### 2. Created a template purposed for easier user creation in large organizations.
+Enabled "change at next logon" to make sure each new user sets a unique password after they receive their account.

 Created the following under "domainX.com/Marketing":